Meta-Drive-Lab/Cog_Dec_Mak/README.md

-# Cognitive Encoding for Decision Making of Autonomous Driving
+# Cog Enc for Dec Mak

-This repository is along with the paper 'Emergence of Societally Exemplary Behavior in Autonomous Driving from Bio-plausible Cognitive Encoding'.
-This README.md details how to reproduce the results of paper.
+This README.md details how to reproduce the results in our paper.

 ## System Requirements
 * Operating System: Linux Ubuntu 20.04 (recommended) or MacOS (only for demo)